gcc-capstone/mother-care/docs/report.md

 ### Task 10: Admin Follow Ups

 **\*\*MVP\*\*** On Monday morning, three days after assigning visiting The Sparrows Nest as a goal for Jan, Carol checks in on Jan's progress.
-She reviews Jans record, seeing that Jan visted and bought clothes, rated The Sparrows Nest well, and left a note.
+She reviews Jans record, seeing that Jan visited and bought clothes, rated The Sparrows Nest well, and left a note.
 Carol records the referral was successful.

 ### Task 11: Admin Update Resource Database